avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 `www.computational-genomics.net/book/ <http://www.computational-genomics.net/book/>`_).

-Thank you to Jean Lobry and Simon Penel for helpful advice on using the SeqinR library.
+Thank you to Jean Lobry and Simon Penel for helpful advice on using the SeqinR package.

-Thank you to Emmanuel Paradis and François Michonneau for help in using the Ape library.
+Thank you to Emmanuel Paradis and François Michonneau for help in using the Ape package.

 Exercises
 ---------